MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-security-key-on-premises.md

 ## Prerequisites

-Before you begin the procedures in this article, your organization must complete the instructions in [Enable passwordless security key sign-in to Windows 10 devices](howto-authentication-passwordless-security-key.md).
+Before you begin the procedures in this article, your organization must complete the instructions in [Enable passkeys (FIDO2) for your organization](howto-authentication-passwordless-security-key.md).

 You must also meet the following system requirements: